Elon Musk has to decide: Does he want to be Steve Jobs? Or Papa John?

 Yet there are limits to the founder-led brand approach.

 For some, those limits have been glaring over the past few weeks, as Musk has been on a Trumpian run of controversial public statements.
 He threw a Twitter temper tantrum around whether and when he could reopen his California factory.
 He spewed COVID-19 misinformation during a Joe Rogan podcast.
-He decided that for sale by owner was the way to go in liquidating his multiple homes in Los Angeles’ posh Bel Air neighborhood.
+He decided that for sale by owner was the way to go in liquidating his multiple homes in Los Angeles’s posh Bel Air neighborhood.
 He seemed to imply that he had red-pilled himself and encouraged others to do so as well, to the delight of Ivanka Trump.

 Taken! https://t.co/Ng0S2OFC93